 But that aside, while all of these places are indeed rather special, they do require or rather reward time.
 We spent a full 10 days just exploring Angkor as there is loads around it.
 And getting between these places isn't like just driving down the highway back home either.

 I've been to all these places and like the comments above, agree that they all warrant time.
 But if you don't have it, then make the most of what you've got.
 Cut out Ninh Binh - it's a fair way from Hanoi and you'd be better off adding that day to Angkor (especially!), Hanoi or PP. Two days in Halong Bay is enough.
 And I *would* go to Luang Prabang as the pace of life in Laos is a marked contrast to that of Vietnam and Cambodia - I loved LP and would go back again in a flash!
-Hopefully you can fly Hanoi > LP these days. about 6 years ago
+Hopefully you can fly Hanoi > LP these days. over 6 years ago

 This is very doable, personally I would also scrap nin binh in favour of an extra day in phnom penh.
-As regards to flying Hanoi-luang prabang I'm almost certain that this is possible with Lao airlines, I have flown direct lp-Hanoi so would expect there to be a return service. about 6 years ago
+As regards to flying Hanoi-luang prabang I'm almost certain that this is possible with Lao airlines, I have flown direct lp-Hanoi so would expect there to be a return service. over 6 years ago

 There is a direct Luang Prabang - Hanoi flight, at least a couple times a week.

 Having visited several countries in the area, I found Laos and Cambodia (and Thailand) to be the most interesting and varied, and with the kindest people, (not to mention the best food!)
 I'm an independent traveller and found Vietnam a bit difficult - always had to be on your guard to avoid scams, touts etc - WAY more than any other country I've visited.

 I found southern Vietnam to be ... well ... kinder than the north, and Vietnam's neighbours much much more so.